bitcod3r/rca-template-bitcoder-template/README.md

 # rca-template-bitcoder-template
-Basic template to start a new React app
+Basic template to start a new React app using `create-react-app`